 Survival on a desert island and the threat of infection from a snake bite.

-The book deals with physical suffering and disability (the snake bite) and emotional isolation.
+The book deals with physical suffering caused by a festering wound and the emotional isolation that results from abandonment.
 The approach is secular and mythological, rooted in Greek tradition.
 The resolution is realistic and poignant, emphasizing that love does not always result in a traditional 'happily ever after' but remains valuable nonetheless.

 A thoughtful 15-year-old who feels out of sync with their peers' values or a student of the classics who appreciates a humanizing, feminist perspective on ancient myths.

-Parents should be aware of the descriptive nature of Philoctetes's wound and the romantic intimacy between the leads, which is handled with grace but is clearly present.
+Parents should be aware that the book contains detailed descriptions of Philoctetes's festering wound, which some readers may find disturbing.
+The book also depicts a developing romantic relationship between the two main characters.
 A parent might notice their teen withdrawing because they feel 'different' or are struggling with the end of a first serious relationship.

 Younger teens will focus on the mermaid mythology and survival, while older teens will resonate with the complex ethics of the 'mating game' and the tragedy of divergent paths.